(Disclosure: Some of the links below may be affiliate links)

-Why you should have an emergency ?
-In case of emergency, you have something to pay it.
+Why you should have an emergency fund?
+In case of emergency, you have something to pay for it.

-- You car breaks down and you have to replace it.
+- Or if your car breaks down and you have to replace it.

-- You house is flooded and you have to pay a large bill
+- Your house is flooded and you have to pay a large bill

 - Your phone breaks and you have to replace it

-There are many more reasons that makes people want to have an emergency fund.
+There are many more reasons that make people want to have an emergency fund.

-In general, I believe having an emergency is a great thing.
-But they have a large cost.
-And most people don’t consider this cost when they advice an emergency fund.
+In general, I believe that being able to cover any emergency is a great thing.
+But these funds have a large cost.
+And most people do not consider this cost when they advise an emergency fund.

 The cost of an emergency fund

-If your emergency fund yields you less than inflation, you are actually loosing money every year.
+If your savings account yields you less than inflation, you are actually losing money every year.
 In most countries, saving accounts have lower interest rates than inflation.
 This is almost always the case.

 If you really want an emergency fund, there is nothing you can do about this cost.
-But maybe you don’t need one.
+But maybe you do not need one.
 Or maybe you need a smaller one than you think?

-There is a another cost related to emergency fund: The temptation.
+There is another cost related to emergency fund: The Temptation.
 You may be tempted to use that money lying in your emergency account.
 This should not happen to frugal and responsible people.
 But this is something that may happen.
-You may think that it’s a good place to take money for that brand new TV you wanted 😉
+You may think that it is a good place to take money for that brand new TV you wanted!

 You may not need an emergency fund as much as you think.
 Or at least, you may not need it to be as big as you think.
-There are a lot of people living very well without an emergency fund.
-I may get some dislikes from this section, but I think it’s important to know about it 🙂
+There are a lot of people living very well without one.

 - With your credit card